kunjgit/GameZone/Games/Spider_Man_Go/README.md

 <br>

 ## **Description 📃**
-It is a adventure and casual game with graphics and sound also include a famous character or=f hollywood 'Spiderman'
+It is an adventurous and casual fun game with graphics and sound.
+It includes a famous character of hollywood, everyone's favourite- 'Spiderman'!
 -

-## **functionalities 🎮**
+## **Functionalities 🎮**
-1.Sounds.
+1.Sounds
 2.Graphics
 3.JS Key Events
 4.Theme